n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 marks.
 However, these glyphs are not consonants in the true sense and are unlikely to occur within normal words.

-Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities and do not occur within syllables), need no special attention from the shaping engine, so they are not assigned a shaping class.
+Other characters, such as symbols, need no special attention from the shaping engine, so they are not assigned a shaping class.

 Numbers are classified as `NUMBER`, even though they evoke no special behavior from the Indic shaping rules, because there are OpenType features that